SiENcE/lovemidi/README.md

 Just add the right luamidi.dll (for LÖVE x86) or luamidi.dll_64 (rename to luamidi.dll) (for LÖVE win64) to your project.

+TODO
+====

+Still todo is to update the current makefile to create binaries for linux and macosx.

 References
 ============